Bg

 A:

-While all babies wake briefly throughout the night, some are capable of falling back to sleep without seeking parental assistance - which leads parents to feel as though their baby has “slept through the night.”
+While all babies wake briefly throughout the night, some are capable of falling back to sleep without seeking parental assistance, which leads caregivers to feel as though their baby has “slept through the night.”
 However, in our experience, it’s quite common for babies to need help falling back to sleep at this age, especially in the second half of the night.
 Additionally, some babies continue to wake for feedings at this age.

 Q: How often do 4 month old babies sleep?